Dev-1ka/Responsive-Website/README.md

-Responsive Shoe Store Website - A responsive multi-page shoe store website developed using Bootstrap, HTML and CSS
+This repo contains a demo a Responsive Website ( shoe store website ) developed using Bootstrap, HTML and CSS